Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation

 \section{Abstract}

 Dynamic urban environments are often captured by cameras placed at spatially separated locations with little or no view overlap.
-However, most existing 4D reconstruction methods assume densely overlapping views.
-When applied to such sparse observations, these methods fail to reconstruct intermediate regions and often introduce temporal artifacts.
-To address this practical yet underexplored sparse multi-location setting, we propose \textbf{Stitch4D}, a unified 4D reconstruction framework that explicitly compensates for missing spatial coverage in sparse observations.
-Stitch4D (i) synthesizes intermediate {\em bridge views} to densify spatial constraints and improve spatial coverage, and (ii) jointly optimizes real and synthesized observations within a unified coordinate frame under explicit inter-location consistency constraints.
-By restoring intermediate coverage before optimization, Stitch4D prevents geometric collapse and reconstructs coherent geometry and smooth scene dynamics even in sparsely observed environments.
-To evaluate this setting, we introduce \textbf{Urban Sparse 4D (U-S4D)}, a CARLA-based benchmark designed to assess spatiotemporal alignment under sparse multi-location configurations.
-Experimental results on U-S4D show that Stitch4D surpasses representative 4D reconstruction baselines and achieves superior visual quality.
-These results indicate that recovering intermediate spatial coverage is essential for stable 4D reconstruction in sparse urban environments.
-The project page is provided in \url{https://stitch4d-project-page.vercel.app/}. \keywords{4D Gaussian Splatting \and Urban Scene Modeling}
+However, most existing 4D reconstruction methods assume densely overlapping views and struggle under sparse multi-location observations, producing unstable reconstructions in unobserved intermediate regions.
+To address this practical yet underexplored setting, we propose \textbf{Stitch4D}, a unified 4D reconstruction framework that compensates for missing spatial coverage in sparsely observed urban environments.
+Stitch4D synthesizes intermediate \emph{bridge views} between distant camera locations and jointly optimizes real and synthesized observations in a unified coordinate frame with inter-location consistency constraints.
+By recovering intermediate spatial coverage before optimization, Stitch4D mitigates geometric collapse and improves reconstruction stability in sparse regions.
+To evaluate this setting, we introduce \textbf{Urban Sparse 4D (U-S4D)}, a controlled CARLA-based benchmark for free-viewpoint reconstruction under sparse multi-location configurations.
+Experiments on U-S4D show that Stitch4D consistently outperforms representative 4D reconstruction baselines in image-quality metrics.
+These results suggest that recovering intermediate spatial coverage is an effective strategy for stabilizing 4D reconstruction in sparse urban environments.
+The project page is provided in \url{https://stitch4d-project-page.vercel.app/}.